unixstickers/foss-swag-designs/README.md

-# Free Foss SWAG Designs
+# Free FOSS & Related SWAG Designs

 Curated list of Free SWAG designs on unix, linux, programming and open source, brought to you by [Unixstickers](https://www.unixstickers.com) and [Sticker Mule](https://www.stickermule.com).